IlyaGulya/action-sync-autolinks/README.md

   ID: 10001, Name: MARKETING - Marketing Campaigns
   ID: 10002, Name: SUPPORT - Customer Support

-To filter projects by category, use the project-category-ids input:
+To filter projects by category, use the filter-project-category-ids input:
-  project-category-ids: '10000,10001'
+  filter-project-category-ids: '10000,10001'
 ```

 **Step 2: Filter Projects by Category**